Sole Trader, Partnership, LLP or Limited Company

 5. You can have different classes of shares with different rights, such as non-voting shares for someone who wants to invest some money into the company but doesn’t wish to take part in the management.

-2. Directors are personally subject to regulations and can be fined or found guilty of a criminal offence for failing to comply.
+2. Directors are personally subject to regulations and can be fined or found guilty of a criminal offense for failing to comply.

 3. A company is more complicated to wind up.